iobis/obis-intro-pres/utils/README.md

 # Notes about Binder

 To configure packages for **Binder**, update `install.R`.
 If you need to install Ubuntu libraries, edit `apt.txt`.
 Finally, to change the R runtime edit `runtime.txt`.
-It is possible to install Python packages also, just add a `requirements.txt` file.
+It is also possible to install Python packages, just add a `requirements.txt` file.

 See more here: https://mybinder.readthedocs.io/en/latest/using/config_files.html